Kenan Auditorium - Standard Rider

 The University will provide the Renter with technical services for activities scheduled at Kenan Auditorium.
 Production services, Box Office services, equipment and technical staff can be arranged by the Auditorium Director, Operations Manager, Production Manager or Box Office Manager at the rates described in the Rental Costs section.

-Kenan Auditorium requires a nonrefundable deposit in the amount of 50% of projected costs.
-Deposits will not be accepted without a signed contract.
+Kenan Auditorium requires a nonrefundable deposit in the amount of projected rental costs.

 If Kenan Auditorium is rendered unsuitable for the conduct of the contracted event by reason of Force Majeure, the University may terminate this Agreement by written notice within five days following such casualty.
 Force Majeure shall mean fire, earthquake, hurricane, flood, act of God, epidemics or pandemics, nuclear explosions, strikes, work stoppages, or other labor disturbances, riots or civil commotions, war or other act of any foreign nation, terrorism, power of government, or governmental agency or authority, or any other cause like or unlike any cause mentioned which is beyond the control of the University.
 The University shall not be responsible for any damages sustained by the Renter and is under no obligation to reschedule the event, but Renter shall be entitled to a refund of the deposit, if any.

-If the Renter cancels the contracted event less than 30 days prior to the event, Renter will be held responsible for any crew, ticketing, and box office costs already accrued, unless the contracted event is cancelled by reason of Force Majeur.
+If the Renter cancels the event less than 30 days prior to the event, Renter will be held responsible for contracted venue, staff and service charges, unless the contracted event is canceled by reason of Force Majeur.
 [See above]

 The Renter must return a signed contract to the Kenan Auditorium office thirty days prior to the scheduled event.
 Failure to do so may result in the cancellation of the event and removal from the auditorium schedule